Fights, Gunfire, And Frequent Police Calls At Kick-Off's Bar & Grill Fuel Markham Mayor's Call For Midnight Closing Time For All Bars There

 MARKHAM, Ill.
 (CBS) — One south suburban nightclub has been the site of gunfire and fights, and the subject of hundreds of emergency calls.

 One video outside the nightclub, Kick-Off’s Bar & Grill in Markham, showed chaos and a shooting erupting right in front of police.
-And as CBS 2’s Jermont Terry reported Thursday night, the city said it has had enough.READ MORE: Bronzeville Liquor Store Security Guard Questioned By Police, Identified As Man Who Killed Chicago Grandmother Bobbye Johnson
+And as CBS 2’s Jermont Terry reported Thursday night, the city said it has had enough.READ MORE: Bronzeville Liquor Store Security Guard, Victor Brown, 34, Charged With Murder In Shooting Death Of Chicago Grandmother Bobbye Johnson

 A shooting played out in the parking lot of the bar recently, moments after Markham police were called there for a fight.
 Markham Mayor Roger Agpawa insists police come to Kick-Off’s too much, and now he is trying to get the Markham City Council to push up closing time.